arcadiapage/arcadiapage.github.io/_posts/2023-05-01-INFP-gentle-daily-structure.md

 This can be especially powerful if you include meaningful activities that you would like to show up for every day, even if for a little while.
 Although your schedule is mostly out of your hands, you can still do what it takes to nourish yourself.

+If you would like to learn more about planning and organizing your day as an INFP, you may also appreciate my books, [Idealist Dreams: How I Learned to Plan as an INFP](https://payhip.com/b/KrBh) and [Wildly Flexible: Routines for Neurodivergent Rebels](https://payhip.com/b/ai65M), which are currently available at your favorite ebook store or digital library.